 For the latest information about developments related to Form W-7 and its instructions, such as legislation enacted after they were published, go to www.irs.gov/w7.

-IRS is taking vital steps to strengthen and protect the integrity of the process for issuing the Individual Taxpayer Identification Number (ITIN).
-The ITIN now has an expiration date.
-The ITIN will expire after 5 years of issuance.
+IRS is taking vital steps to strengthen and protect the integrity of the process for issuing the individual taxpayer identification number (ITIN).
+Beginning in 2016, the IRS will deactivate an ITIN that has not been used on at least one tax return in the past five years.
 IRS added a box on Form W-7 to allow Acceptance Agents (AA) and Certified Acceptance Agents (CAA) to enter their Preparer Taxpayer Identification Number (PTIN).
 For more details on requirements for AAs/CAAs, visit www.irs.gov/aa.
 It is important to note that depending on the reason for requesting the ITIN, you can be exempt from submitting original identifying documents.
 Applicants can go to the ITIN page at http://www.irs.gov/ITIN to get additional information.

 |More Online Instructions|